-When Macedonia declared independence from Yugoslavia in 1991, it was the only nation to do so without a fight…from Yugoslavia, anyway.
+When Macedonia declared independence from Yugoslavia in 1991, it was the only nation to do so without a fight.

-I checked into the Stone Bridge Hotel, dropped what little stuff I had and crossed the 15th century stone bridge over the Vardar River to explore a little before dark.
+After a quick taxi ride into town, I check into the Stone Bridge Hotel and dropped of what little stuff I have.
+Then, I take a stroll across the 15th century stone bridge over the Vardar River to explore a little before dark.

-Two things immediately struck me about Skopje.
 One, the entire downtown area is a massive construction zone.
 Cranes loom overhead, buildings are completely obscured behind scaffolding and piles of cobblestone rubble mark every corner.
-I wondered if I’d missed a memo and Skopje had just been awarded the Olympic Games and needed to spruce the place up a bit.
+I wonder if I’ve missed a memo and Skopje had just been awarded the Olympic Games and needs to spruce the place up a bit.

 After a powerful earthquake in 1963, downtown Skopje was rebuilt in colorless, block concrete soviet style.
 Believing the city was lacking in aesthetic virtues and seeking a way to build the economy with direct investment, the government conceived the Skopje 2014 plan.